 Each year, the Communications and Public Relations Department conducts a survey of all parents to determine what they think of their child’s school.
 The survey results provide valuable information that helps improve communications with parents and that helps school staff members as they develop their School Improvement Plans.

-- Elementary parents are generally more positive about school than middle school parents, and middle school parents are more positive than high school parents.
-Parents who reported having a child with a race other than White were more positive than those who have White children.
+- Elementary parents are generally more positive about school than secondary parents, middle school parents are more positive than high school parents, and the parents of non-White students are more positive than the parents of White students.

-- More than three-quarters of parents feel welcome in Mukilteo schools.
+- About three-quarters of parents feel welcome in Mukilteo schools.

-- More than 70 percent of parents have a positive impression about the quality of education their children are receiving at school.
+- More than 70 percent of parents have a positive impression with the quality of education that their children are receiving at school.

 - Parents feel that school buildings and grounds are clean and well maintained.

-- Most parents say they are well informed about what’s going on in school, but many parents are not certain about what schools are doing to improve student learning.
+- Most parents say they are well informed about what’s going on in school and that staff members respond to their requests for information or assistance, but many parents are not certain about what schools are doing to improve student learning.

 - Keeping parents informed about their child’s academic progress remains the biggest issue of the survey.
 The concern exists at all levels, but is especially large among high school parents.